2mol/loser-hack/README.md

 - if you feel very creative: make project suggestions.
 Send them by email, or modify [Projects.md](Projects.md).
 Be brief, we just want to make a list, not write a booklet for your series A round funding.

 Hopefully this will resort in some sort of clustering so that we can facilitate people coagulating into teams. _If_ I'm very motivated I'll make a spreadsheet (!) summarizing the above, so you guys are nudged into being less antisocial.

+After a couple of people register, we will send you an email with some details.